dagger/dagger/docs/current/guides/757394-use-service-containers.md

 </TabItem>
 </Tabs>

-Containers never use IP addresses to reach each other directly.
+Service containers never use IP addresses to reach each other directly.
 IP addresses are ephemeral, so doing so would nullify the cache.
 Instead, Dagger gives each container a unique but deterministic hostname, which doubles as a DNS address.
 Here's an example:

 <Tabs groupId="language" className="embeds">
 <TabItem value="Go">